PepijnBullens/pit/readme.md

 ```

 Now you're running a virtual environment for the serverside of this project.
 Make sure the serverside is running on `http://127.0.0.1:8000`.
-If not change it in the /pit/cli.py
+If not change it in `/pit/cli.py`